Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Background

 Quantum computation traditionally relies on the qubit, the quantum analog of the classical bit.
 A qubit is a two-level quantum system with computational basis states denoted by $\ket{0}$ and $\ket{1}$ and arbitrary pure qubit states expressed as the superposition of these.
 As the field matures, increasing attention is being given to qudits, i.e., quantum systems with $d>2$ levels.
 In particular, the qutrit, a three-level system with basis states $\ket{0}$, $\ket{1}$ and $\ket{2}$ offers a natural next step.
 A general pure qutrit state takes the form $\ket{\psi}=\alpha\ket{0} + \beta\ket{1} + \gamma\ket{2}$ with $|\alpha|^2 + |\beta|^2 + |\gamma|^2 =1$.

 The Pauli matrices $\sigma^x$, $\sigma^y$, and $\sigma^z$, together with the identity, form a complete basis for the space of operators acting on the qubit Hilbert space.
 This basis is particularly convenient due to the favorable properties of its non-identity elements: they are traceless, self-adjoint, unitary, mutually orthogonal under the Hilbert-Schmidt inner product and satisfy anticommutation relations.
-Generalizing this structure to qutrit systems has led to several proposed operator bases, among which the two most widely used are the Gell-Mann matrices and the Weyl-Heisenberg operators.
-The Gell-Mann matrices \cite{gellmann_1962}, given in Table~\ref{tab:gm_matrices}, are traceless, self-adjoint, and mutually orthogonal operators.
-However, unlike the Pauli matrices, they are not unitary.
-The first seven Gell-Mann matrices can be interpreted as analogs of the Pauli matrices acting within different $2 \times 2$ subspaces of the qutrit Hilbert space, while the eighth matrix corresponds to a linear combination of $\sigma^z$-type operators in two of those subspaces.
-The Weyl-Heisenberg operators \cite{Bennett_1993, Bertlmann_2008} are defined as $X^nZ^m$ with $n,m \in \{0,1,2\}$, where $X$ and $Z$ are operators acting on the qutrit computational states as

-where $\omega=e^{i \frac{2\pi}{3}}$ (their matrix form is also given in Table~\ref{tab:gm_matrices}).
-These operators are unitary and traceless, but unlike the Pauli or Gell-Mann matrices, they are not self-adjoint.
-Moreover, rather than obeying anticommutation relations, they satisfy the noncommutative relation $\text{ZX}=\omega \text{XZ}$.
-Depending on the specific task, it can be more convenient to use either the Gell-Mann basis or the Weyl-Heisenberg operators, as each provides distinct structural advantages in different settings.

-Let us briefly review the typical one- and two-qutrit gates to which one usually decomposes multiqutrit operations.
-A generic one-qutrit unitary can be decomposed into a product of qutrit rotations \cite{di2012}.
-These are the $x$, $y$, $z$ rotations within the 2-dimensional subspaces spanned by $\{\ket{i},\ket{j}\}$ with $i,j \in \{0, 1, 2\}$, $i \neq j$, which we will denote by $\text{R}_x^{(ij)}$, $\text{R}_y^{(ij)}$, and $\text{R}_z^{(ij)}$.
-In particular, the $z$ rotations have the matrix form
+Generalizing this structure to qutrit systems has led to several proposed operator bases.
+The two most widely used, the Gell-Mann matrices~\cite{gellmann_1962} and the Weyl-Heisenberg operators~\cite{Bennett_1993, Bertlmann_2008}, each offer distinct structural advantages depending on the task.